 During the day, wade into the clean waters a short walk from the site and enjoy the refreshing cold Atlantic coast waters and gentle waves.
 Make sure to bring your binoculars along with your tent.
 This is also a popular site for bird watching.
 Flocks gather here in large numbers.
 They’re easily visible from many points after you’ve pitched your tent.

 The site is an easy one for campers.
-You’ll find showers to shake the sand off your feet, well kept toilets, and even a fire pit for family s’mores time at night.
-The little ones can play with friends in between dips on the water with modern playground.
+You’ll find showers to shake the sand off your feet, well-kept toilets, and even a fire pit for family s’mores time at night.
+The little ones can play with friends in between dips on the water with a modern playground.